EU threatens fines against Poland over judiciary ruling | DW | 20.07.2021

 EU lawmakers threatened last month to sue the bloc's executive branch for failing to take stronger action against the two countries, urging the European Commission to ''fulfill its obligations,'' under a system tying access to EU funds to a country's respect for the rule of law.

-Poland and Hungary have requested a share of the €800 billion ($941 billion) EU recovery fund allocated for the coronavirus crisis, but the commission has yet to approve them.
+Poland and Hungary have requested a share of the €800 billion ($941 billion) EU recovery fund allocated for the coronavirus crisis, but the Commission has yet to approve their requests.
 Failure to comply with "rule of law" issues is one of the reasons why funds could theoretically be withheld.

 jcg/msh (AFP, AP , Reuters)